selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

 {% endhighlight %}

 <h3>Results</h3>
 <p>When you've added everything on your LWC including your meta file, you can see this result.
-I know that this app is totally a life changer, because it will allow you to know exactly what(pizza) and where to eat. </p>
+I know that this app is a life changer because it will allow you to know exactly what(pizza) and where to eat. </p>

 ![Result](/Images/Google_Places_Integration_result.jpg)
 <br>